 This article presents a selection of both virulence and immune evasion strategies, the latter of which may involve: (1) hiding from the immune system (e.g. within cells); (2) interfering with the function of the immune system (e.g. blocking signals); (3) destroying elements of the immune system (e.g. the structures which present microbial antigens to immune effectors to initiate a response in the host).
 Virulence generally involves the employment of various mechanisms to destroy, or cause the malfunction of, host cells.
 The host may also employ counterstrategies in response to these.
 A more detailed description of the various mechanisms employed by specific microorganisms can be found on other Bite-sized pages.

-Viruses such as Varicella zoster (chickenpox) and Herpesviridae (Herpes simplex viruses) can hide from the immune system in neurons and non-neuronal cells where they may persist for many years, before emerging in pathogenic form when the host has a lowered resistance.
+Viruses such as Varicella zoster (chickenpox) and Herpesviridae (herpes simplex viruses, Varicella-Zoster virus, cytomegalovirus etc) can hide from the immune system in neurons and non-neuronal cells where they may persist for many years, before emerging in pathogenic form when the host has a lowered resistance.
 This is the case also for bacteria such as Borrelia burgdorferi and Burkholderia pseudomallei (causative of Lyme disease and melioidosis, respectively) where there are reports that symptoms of infection have re-emerged months to years (B.burgdorferi), and even up to 60 years (B.pseudomallei), after the initial infection.
 In terms of immune interference, more overt strategies may be deployed, e.g. Leishmania protozoal parasites belonging to Leishmania spp. can selectively inhibit the transcription of the pro-inflammatory cytokine interleukin 12 (IL12p40) in the host, thus suppressing the host’s immune response.

 To sustain their virulence mechanisms, many bacteria can sequester free iron in the mammalian host, through the elaboration of iron-binding siderophores.
 Iron is an essential component of metabolism in both the host and the micro-organism.
 Thus to protect itself from such virulence mechanisms, the host cell fights back by synthesising siderocalin receptors which competitively bind iron.
 Mammalian host cells have also evolved an array of pattern recognition receptors for microbes or microbial factors, such as the Toll-like receptors (TLRs), which when bound, trigger intracellular signalling cascade(s) with antimicrobial effects.